 Namibia is home to the Namib Desert, the oldest desert in the world from which the country gets its name.
-Translating into ‘vast place’, Namibia is one of the least crowded countries in the world.
-With its vast open spaces and breath-taking scenery, the history of this land can be found carved into rock paintings dating back to more than 25,000 years ago.
-These hunter-gatherers including San Bushmen, Bantu herdsmen, Himba, Herero and Nama tribes have made Namibia home for thousands of years.
+Translating into ‘a vast place’, Namibia is one of the least crowded countries in the world.
+With its wide-open spaces and breath-taking scenery, the history of this land has been carved into rock paintings by ancient Bushpeople dating back to more than 25,000 years ago.
+The hunter-gatherers of the San, Himba, Herero and Nama tribes have made Namibia their home for thousands of years.

-- Four different landscapes make up Namibia: the most definitive is the Namib coastal desert that runs the length of the country; the central plateau, home most of Namibia towns and villages divided between rugged mountain ranges and sand-filled valleys; the vast Kalahari Desert with its ancient red sand and sparse vegetation; and Kavango and Caprivi, blessed with generous amounts of rain with tropical forests, perennial rivers and woodland savannahs.
+- Four different landscapes make up Namibia: the most definitive is the Namib coastal desert that runs the length of the country; the central plateau, where most towns and villages of Namibia nestle between the rugged mountain ranges and sand-filled valleys; the vast Kalahari Desert with its ancient red sand and sparse vegetation; and the lush Kavango and Caprivi, blessed with generous amounts of rain, tropical forests, perennial rivers and woodland savannahs.

-- English is the official language of Namibia with German, Afrikaans, Oshiwambo, Rukwangari, Silozi, Otjiherero, Damara, Nama, Khisan and Setswana recognised as national languages.
-Approximately 50% of the population speaks Oshiwambo.
+- English is the official language of Namibia.
+German, Afrikaans, Oshiwambo, Rukwangari, Silozi, Otjiherero, Damara, Nama, Khisan and Setswana recognised as national languages.
+Approximately half of the population speaks Oshiwambo.

 - With over 300 days of sunshine per year, Namibia is a year-round destination.
-Summer (November to April) temperatures can be very hot in the desert interior but nights are usually cool.
-Winter (May to October) days are warm but can be very cold at night
+Summer is from November to April; daytime temperatures are hot in the desert interior, and nights can be chilly.
+The winter season is from May to October, where days are pleasantly warm, yet nighttime temperatures can become very cold.

-Our team are always on the lookout for the best experiences Namibia has to offer, here are a few our favourites:
+Our team are always on the lookout for the best experiences Namibia has to offer, and here are a few of our favourites: